bbc/newslabs-docs/docs/Triplestore.md

  - **join-predicate** : optional predicate URI from DBpedia ontology that things found will be joined with
  - **join-object** : optional thing URI from DBpedia ontology that things found will be joined with via the join-predicate

-*The example below finds the most frequently occurrring Labour party people in the news co-occuring with Len McClusky in 2015*
+*The example below finds the most frequently occurring Labour party people in the news co-occuring with Len McClusky in 2015*

 Date range defaults to the last week until now.